UC Carbon Neutrality and Global Food Initiative Fellows

 We are excited to announce the recipients of the FY20-21 CNI and GFI fellowship year.
 The purpose of these fellowships is to engage the entire university community in seeking out the best practices, policies and technology to achieve carbon neutrality and to advance teaching and research in climate change and sustainability.
 New this year is funding for UCSF Health fellows.
 These fellowships provide a $4000 stipend and are open to those currently enrolled in a degree program, residency, fellowship, or postdoc program in the Graduate Division, School of Dentistry, School of Medicine, School of Nursing, or School of Pharmacy at UCSF.
-Engagement fellowships will receive an addition $1000 in funding for food, give-aways, and incentives.
+Engagement fellowships will receive an additional $1000 in funding for food, giveaways, and incentives.
 Applications were closed July 1, 2020.

 1) Karly Hampshire - Outreach/Engagement Fellow: This fellowship will involve coordinating one event per quarter–such as discussions, competitions, socials, or film screenings–that engages students, faculty, and staff across all schools and departments on topics related to Carbon Neutrality and Sustainability.

 3) Adriana Gardner - Pharmaceutical Waste Patient and Staff Education: This fellowship will explore and implement strategies to educate the UCSF community and patients on proper pharm waste disposal through UCSF Health systems.

 4) Amy Rosenwohl-Mack - Benefits of Telehealth / Telework: This study will looks at the carbon emissions, environmental benefits of the pandemic telehealth-telework transition, projections for the long term changes this transition has established, and how it has changed the delivery of healthcare and work at UCSF.
 Also perform literature review on best practices, explore UCSF technology options, explore virtual academic meetings, and share best practices for others to replicate.